MATA Trolley

 The last line of Memphis’ original streetcar network closed on June 15, 1947.

-Since opening the system has been extended twice and by 2004 consisted of three lines, operated by the Memphis Area Transit Authority (MATA).
-These lines are the Main Street Line, the Riverfront Loop and the Madison Avenue Line; however, service on the last two lines remains indefinitely suspended in December 2022.
 In the 2011–12 fiscal year, 1.34 million trips were made on the system, a 23.1% year-on-year growth – the highest of any light rail system in the contiguous United States.

 History

 Originally proposed as a 4.9 mi line along the Mississippi River, the Memphis City Council voted 9-4 in January 1990 to build the 2.5 mi, $33 million Main Street route.
 After multiple delays, construction of the line commenced in February 1991 for completion by December 1992.
 However, due to the longer-than-anticipated restoration of the vintage streetcars, the opening of the line was delayed until spring 1993.
 After further delay, testing of the first of the restored cars began on March 10, 1993, and the system opened to the public on April 29, 1993.

 On October 1, 1997, the Riverfront line opened.
 The system's third line, running east from Main Street along Madison Avenue for about 2 mi, opened on March 15, 2004.
 It was completed at a cost of about $56 million, which was approximately 25 percent below the original budget forecast for the project.
-The Main Street Line was extended to Memphis Central Station in February 2021.

-On November 3, 2021, MATA announced a plan to test a modern streetcar from San Diego on the Madison Avenue Line, on which rail service has been suspended since 2014.
-The vehicle is light rail car 1035 from the San Diego Trolley light rail system.
-MATA acquired the 1988-built Siemens–Duewag U2 from San Diego in fall 2020, and the car arrived in Memphis in April 2021.
+Trolley operation on the Madison Avenue Line was suspended in May 2014 following electrical fires in two trolleys operating on that line in the previous six months.
+On June 10, the suspension was expanded to include all MATA trolley lines after it was determined that much of the fleet would need to be renovated.
+At that time, the suspension was expected to last at least six months until a feasible solution could be found.
+Options included restoring the existing fleet at a cost of $6 million, or replacing them with new heritage streetcars at a cost of $40 million.
+After thorough inspection of the fleet, MATA decided to overhaul several cars rather than purchase new ones, and to eventually reinstate service using only overhauled cars.
+In December 2014, MATA announced that it was not yet able to give an estimated date for the resumption of service.
+In March 2015, it was announced that limited trolley service might be possible in May or June, but there was still no timetable for full restoration of service.
+In October 2016, Memphis Mayor Jim Strickland said trolleys would not be back in service before 2017.